cztomczak/cefpython/api/Browser.md

 Remember to free all browser references for the browser to shut down cleanly.
 Otherwise data such as cookies or other storage might not be flushed to disk when closing app, and other issues might occur as well.
-To free a reference just assign a None value to a "browser" variable.
+If you store a reference to Frame somewhere in your code then to free it just assign a None value to the variable.

+To compare browser objects always use [GetIdentifier()](#getidentifier) method.
+Do not compare two Browser objects variables directly.
+There are some edge cases when after the OnBeforeClose event browser objects are no more globally referenced thus a new instance is created that wraps upstream CefBrowser object.
+Browser objects that were globally unreferenced do not have properties of the original Browser object, for example they do not have client callbacks, javascript bindings or user data set.

 Table of contents: